Workplace conflict is not rare, but its price tag is alarming.

-Workplace conflict is not rare, but its price tag is alarming.
 Employees in the United States spend an average of 2.8 hours each week managing disputes, which adds up to an annual loss of around $359 billion in productivity.

-The triggers for workplace conflict are as predictable as they are widespread: personality clashes top the list, accounting for 49 percent of disputes, while heavy workloads and workplace stress each contribute to roughly one-third of all reported issues.
+The triggers for workplace conflict are as predictable as they are widespread.
+Personality clashes top the list, accounting for 49 percent of disputes, while heavy workloads and workplace stress each contribute to roughly one-third of all reported issues.

 The fallout does not stop at frustration and wasted time.
 Stress, sickness, low morale, project failures, and even employee turnover are common outcomes.